cleamer/carrotMarket-clone/README.md

-# Carrot Market Clon API Server
+# Carrot Market Clone API Server

 It's an API Server cloned carrot market using express module.
 I'm making carrot marcket WAS for learnig node.js, so there will be wrong codes.